 Comment: The sentence continues “it is also thought that he committed suicide out of a moral duty to ensure he did not pass on the virus to anyone in his village” details which (again) are not mentioned in the news article and which seem (again) to be pure speculation by the authors.

 Response: The last line in the cited news report clearly indicated that there was a “family issue” related to the death.
-In the other sources, the family issue was mentioned as “the victim believed he had COVID-19 and was also worried about his family as the infection could be transmitted from him (as reported by his family”).
-In addition, based on the first author’s conversations with the local journalist, he confirmed that the victims were worried about his family and he did not want others to get infected because of him.
+In the other sources, the family issue was mentioned as “the victim believed he had COVID-19 and was also worried about his family as the infection could be transmitted from him (as reported by his family)”.
+In addition, based on the first author’s communication with the journalist, he confirmed that the victims were worried about his family and he did not want others to get infected because of him.
+Therefore, there is no doubt of moral duty as it was reported in our letter!

 https://newsvision71.blogspot.com/2020/03/blog-post_26.html?